 September 8, 1940: Here’s an interesting notice that features a rare image of the new pool just after installation at Judy’s home at 1231 Stone Canyon Road in the Bel Air section of the greater Los Angeles area.
 The image is used as an example of what the Paddock Engineering Company could achieve.
 Wouldn’t it be great if the scale model of this pool with the pool house that’s mentioned in the clipping survived?

 September 8, 1941: Filming continued on Babes on Broadway with scenes shot on the “Interior Auditorium” set, the ultimately deleted “Sketch” scene.
 The “Sketch” was “The Convict’s Return” which was intended to showcase Mickey Rooney’s talents.
 He played eight roles making quick changes behind the scene in one take.
-The footage doesn’t exist but the music underscoring for the scene has survived and is on the Rhino Record 4-CD set “Mickey & Judy – The Judy Garland and Mickey Rooney Collection.”
+The footage doesn’t exist but the music underscoring has survived and is on the Rhino Record 4-CD set “Mickey & Judy – The Judy Garland and Mickey Rooney Collection.”
 Time called: 9 a.m.; lunch: 12:25-1:25 p.m.; time dismissed: 5:55 p.m.

 Also on this day, this fun article was published about how Judy’s able to “face the facts” about her appearance, making it sound as though MGM was happy with her just the way she was.